Retrieval-Augmented Machine Translation with Unstructured Knowledge: Experiments

 \subsection{Full Wiki Evaluation}

 Table~\ref{table:fullwikires} shows the experimental results on full Wiki evaluation.
-We use the Wikipedia dumps in different languages as the knowledge sources for retrievers (\emph{i.e.}, BM25 and BGEm3) to retrieve relevant documents, and then leverage SFT+CSC LLMs to translate the source sentences (please refer to Appendix~\ref{appendix:details_of_full_wiki_testing} for more details).
-As we can see, compared with using empty documents, retrieving documents from knowledge sources generally brings improvement to LLMs' MT performance, indicating the usability of retrieved knowledge.
-Compared with the BM25 retriever, BGEm3 retriever helps LLMs achieve better performance (rows 3-4 vs. rows 1-2).
+We use the Wikipedia dumps in different languages as the knowledge sources for retrievers to retrieve relevant documents, and then leverage SFT+CSC LLMs to translate the source sentences (please refer to Appendix~\ref{appendix:details_of_full_wiki_testing} for more details).
+Compared with using empty documents, retrieving documents from knowledge sources generally brings improvement, indicating the usability of retrieved knowledge.
+Compared with the BM25 retriever, BGEm3 retriever helps LLMs achieve better performance (rows 5-6 vs. rows 3-4).
 Besides, BGEm3 could retrieve knowledge from other languages, and the retrieved knowledge from a third language could also enhance model performance, verifying the SFT+CSC LLMs could leverage multilingual knowledge in retrieval-augmented MT.